amonstra/RepoTeste/README.md

 * DNS Spoof

 ### Plugins
-- [net-creds](https://github.com/DanMcInerney/net-creds) - sniff passwords and hashes from an interface or pcap file
+- [net-creds](https://github.com/DanMcInerney/net-creds) - Sniff passwords and hashes from an interface or pcap file
 - [dns2proxy](https://github.com/LeonardoNve/dns2proxy) - This tools offer a different features for post-explotation once you change the DNS server to a Victim.
-- [sslstrip](https://github.com/xtr4nge/sslstrip) - sslstrip is a MITM tool that implements Moxie Marlinspike's SSL stripping attacks by xtr4nge based version
+- [sslstrip](https://github.com/xtr4nge/sslstrip) - Sslstrip is a MITM tool that implements Moxie Marlinspike's SSL stripping attacks by xtr4nge based version

 ### Transparent Proxy
- transparent proxies that you can use to intercept and manipulate HTTP traffic modifying requests and responses, that allow to inject javascripts into the targets visited.
+ Transparent proxies that you can use to intercept and manipulate HTTP traffic modifying requests and responses, that allow to inject javascripts into the targets visited.
 You can easily implement a module to inject data into pages creating a python file in directory "Proxy" automatically will be listed on PumpProxy tab.
 ### Plugins Example
- the following is a sample module that injects some contents into the <head> tag to set blur filter on body html page :
+ The following is a sample module that injects some contents into the <head> tag to set blur filter into body html page:
  ``` python
 from Plugin import PluginProxy